Scrooge (1913 film): Plot

 The opening credits are followed by a scene in which Charles Dickens is seen pacing his library seeking inspiration for a new story.
 It comes to him and he settles down to write A Christmas Carol.
 A short introductory synopsis describing miserly London businessman Ebenezer Scrooge leads into a shot of his nephew Fred Wyland giving money to poor children on Christmas Eve.
 Scrooge, upon leaving his office, is chased by poor children.
 At the office, Scrooge's clerk Bob Cratchit bids goodbye to his crippled son Tiny Tim and goes to work.
 A poor woman comes to the office to beg from Scrooge but he turns her away.
 Cratchit gives her money.
 At Middlemarks, the poor line up for food.
 When the food runs out, Middlemark goes to Scrooge for assistance but he is turned away.
 Scrooge gives Cratchit a second hand quill as a Christmas present and after Cratchit has gone, he settles down with his money to sleep.

-Scrooge is visited on Christmas Eve by the ghost of his dead business partner, Jacob Marley, who warns him that three more ghosts will appear during the night trying to show Scrooge the error of his ways.
-As the night wears on, Scrooge is visited by the Ghost of Christmas Past, the Ghost of Christmas Present and the Ghost of Christmas Yet to Come.
-Scrooge is shown in sequence his childhood sweetheart, Cratchit's Christmas, a vision of the death of Cratchit's crippled son Tim, and his own lonely tombstone.
+Scrooge is visited on Christmas Eve by the ghost of his dead business partner, Jacob Marley, trying to show Scrooge the error of his ways.
+As the night wears on, Scrooge is shown in sequence his childhood sweetheart, Cratchit's Christmas, a vision of the death of Cratchit's crippled son Tim, and his own lonely tombstone.
 Scrooge wakes and realising the error of his ways, throws money from his window to the poor children and sends a boy for a large turkey for Cratchit and then goes to visit them for lunch.